ANDigital/and-microservices-course/docs/LABS.md

 ## Setup

-Follow the instructions in [SETUP.md](SETUP.md) to get started.
+Follow the instructions in [README.md](../README.md) to get started on setting up your tooling and environment.

 ## Plan the work ahead

 Add tasks to Trello and manage between the team.
-You can see what the requirements are below
+You can see what the requirements are below.

 ## Skeleton API

-Now that all the tooling is done, let's set up the first repository by taking into account the following checklist:
+Now that all the tooling is done, we'll create our first repository by taking into account the following must-have checklist:

-- Choose technologies and frameworks
 - Build and package management tools
 - Unit and integration testing libraries
 - Configuration management (environment variables)